 Declarations for Federally Recognized Tribal Governments

-SRIA amended the Stafford Act to provide Federally-recognized Indian tribal governments the option to make their own request for a Presidential emergency or major disaster declaration independently of a state or to seek assistance, as they do now, under a declaration for a state.
+SRIA amended the Stafford Act to provide Federally-recognized Indian tribal governments the option to make their own request for a Presidential emergency or major disaster declaration independently of a state or to seek assistance under a declaration for a state.

 Individual Assistance Declaration Factors